Grid project Bassecourt – Mühleberg

 On 22 August 2019 the Swiss Federal Office of Energy approved the voltage increase of the extra-high-voltage line between Bassecourt and Mühleberg from 220 to 380 kilovolts and dismissed the objections.
 These generally related to the load from magnetic fields and the noise or demanded that the line route be relocated or cabled.
 Various appellants have appealed to the Federal Supreme Court against the decision made by the Swiss Federal Office of Energy.
 The Federal Supreme Court confirmed the planning approval for increasing the voltage of the Bassecourt – Mühleberg line, rejecting all complaints, on 23 March 2021.

-Construction work on the existing line
+The renovation work on the existing line at a glance

 Substations